-Has your dog had a seizure?
-Watching your dog have a seizure is one of the scariest things a pet owner can experience.
+If your dog has had a seizure, you are probably feeling very worried right now.
+Watching a dog have a seizure is one of the scariest things a pet owner can experience.
 It makes you feel helpless and afraid for your dog's safety.
 What should you do if your dog has a seizure?
 How can you help keep your dog safe?
 Here's what you need to know.

 What is a Seizure?